 - Another is hiding how instances of these concrete classes are created and combined.

 Creational design patterns are further categorized into Object-creational patterns and Class-creational patterns,

 where Object-creational patterns deal with Object creation and Class-creational patterns deal with Class-instantiation.

-Object-creational patterns defer part of its object creation to another object, while Class-creational patterns defer its objection creation to subclasses.
+In greater details, Object-creational patterns defer part of its object creation to another object, while Class-creational patterns defer its objection creation to subclasses.

 Five well-known design patterns that are parts of creational patterns are the